UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

-# The standard metric space of cauchy approximations in a metric space
+# The metric space of cauchy approximations in a metric space

 ```agda
 module metric-spaces.metric-space-of-cauchy-approximations-in-a-metric-space where